Surface oxides, carbides, and impurities on RF superconducting Nb and Nb3Sn: A comprehensive analysis: Abstract

 \section{Abstract}

 Surface structures on radio-frequency (RF) superconductors are crucially important in determining their interaction with the RF field.
-Here we investigate the surface compositions, structural profiles, and valence distributions of oxides, carbides, and impurities on niobium (Nb) and Nb$_3$Sn \textit{in situ} under different processing conditions.
-We establish the underlying mechanisms of vacuum baking and nitrogen-processing in Nb and demonstrate that carbide formation induced during high-temperature baking, regardless of gas environment, determines subsequent oxide formation upon air exposure or low-temperature baking, leading to modifications of the electron population profile.
+Here we investigate the surface compositions, structural profiles, and valence distributions of oxides, carbides, and impurities on niobium (Nb) and niobium-tin (Nb$_3$Sn) \textit{in situ} under different processing conditions.
+We establish the underlying mechanisms of vacuum baking and nitrogen processing in Nb and demonstrate that carbide formation induced during high-temperature baking, regardless of gas environment, determines subsequent oxide formation upon air exposure or low-temperature baking, leading to modifications of the electron population profile.
+Our findings support the combined contribution of surface oxides and second-phase formation to the outcome of ultra-high vacuum baking (oxygen processing) and nitrogen processing.
 Also, we observe that vapor-diffused Nb$_3$Sn contains thick metastable oxides, while electrochemically synthesized Nb$_3$Sn only has a thin oxide layer.
 Our findings reveal fundamental mechanisms of baking and processing Nb and Nb$_3$Sn surface structures for high-performance superconducting RF and quantum applications.